 Reddit users can create a profile, upload an avatar, showcase trophies and the communities they moderate, and include links to other social media profiles.

-And from a marketing perspective, Reddit has the features for promoting ads and buying media than the other platforms.
-You can run ads on Reddit targeting specific communities and buy media like promoted posts and sponsored links.
+And from a marketing perspective, Reddit has features for promoting ads and buying media than the other platforms.
+For example, you can run ads on Reddit targeting specific communities and buy media like promoted posts and sponsored links.

 Here are a few cool things to know about Reddit.
 Can any other social media site come close to this?
-If you are an active Redditor, this is old news.
+Of course, this is old news if you are an active Redditor.

-- When Reddit first launched, they created fake users to make the community appear vibrant and active.
+- When Reddit first launched, the founders created fake users to make the community appear vibrant and active.
 It was current staff members posting content under different usernames.